laravel-enso/documents/README.md

 5. Add `use Documentable` in the Model that need documents and import the trait.
 Then you'll have access to the `$model->documents` relationship

 6. Because users upload documents you can add `use Documents` to the User model.
-This trait will set the relationship between users and documents that they create
+This trait will set the relationship between users and the documents that they create

 7. Add the component inside your page/component

     ```
     <documents
         id="modelId"
-        type="model_alias"
-        :file-size-limit="5000000">
+        type="model_alias">
     </documents>
     ```